 - We are strong trial lawyers, having successfully tried more than 100 cases to verdict, including whistleblower, retaliation, discrimination, theft of trade secrets, and employee raiding claims.

-- We have leading expertise in wage and hour issues, with former California Labor Commissioner Lloyd Aubry and partners Karen Kubin and Tritia Murata, who have an unbroken record of defeating class certification in wage and hour class actions, including actions based on manager misclassification and lost pay for meal and rest breaks.
+- We have leading expertise in wage and hour issues, with former California Labor Commissioner Lloyd Aubry and partners Karen Kubin and Tritia Murata, who have defeated class certification in nearly all their wage and hour class action cases, including actions based on manager misclassification and lost pay for meal and rest breaks.